-Problem Possible Cause(s) Possible Solution(s) Conductor Binding/Snaking in between Hanger Clamps Hanger Clamp not "square" with the conductor Loosen hardware on hanger clamp, make square with conductor and re-torque.
+Problem Possible Cause(s) Possible Solution(s) Conductor Binding/Snaking in between Hanger Clamps Hanger Clamp not "square" with the collector Loosen hardware on hanger clamp, make sure square with conductor and re-torque.
 Check for debris and/or crack in cover impending expansion and contraction of conductor.
-Remove debris with compressed air/or water.
+Remove debris with compressed air and/or water.
 Replace cover if necessary.
 Expansion gap set incorrectly Measure expansion gap and adjust according to the gap setting chart.
-Anchor Clamp not tight Check torque of the hardware on the anchor.
+Anchor clamp not tight Check torque of the hardware on the anchor.
 Re-torque as required.
 Check anchor clamps and verify none are cracked or fractured.
-Replace as necessary.
-Shoe chipping on leading edge Misaligned splice, power feed, and /or isolation Check alignment of conductor joints at splice, power feed, and isolations by running a shoe across the joint by hand.
+Replaces as necessary.
+Shoe Chipping on Leading Edge Misaligned splice, power feed, and/or isolation Check alignment of conductor joints at splice, power feed, and isolations by running a shoe across the joint by hand.
 Adjust alignment of conductors as required.
-Insufficient contact force of shoe on conductor resulting in the shoe "tipping" up on the bar and impacting the leading edge.
 Verify correct position of collector base to contact surface then measure the contact force of the shoe on the conductor with a spring scale.
-Contact force should be 6-7 lbs (26.5-31Nm).
-Replace spring as necessary.
-Excessive Shoe Wear Misaligned splice, power feed, and/or isolation Check alignment of conductor joints at splice, power feed, and isolations by running a shoe across the joint by hand.
+Contact force should be 6-7 lbs (23-31N).
+Replace spring if necessary.
+Excessive Shoe Wear (<4000 miles/shoe) Misaligned splice, power feed, and/or isolation Check alignment of conductor joints at splice, power feed, and isolations by running a shoe across the joint by hand.
 Adjust alignment of conductors as required.
-Arcing/pitting on the stainless steel creating a rough surface See "arching/pitting on the Stainless Steel insert" above.
+Arcing/pitting on the stainless steel creating a rough surface See "Arcing/pitting on the Stainless Steel Insert" above.
 Uneven Shoe Wear on Leading vs. Trailing Edge Insufficient contact force of shoe on conductor resulting in the shoe "tipping" up on the bar and impacting the leading edge.
-Verify correct position of collector base to contact surface then measure the contact force of the shoe on the conductor with a spring scale.
-Contact force should be 6-8 lbs (26.5-35.5Nm).
+Verify correct position of collector base to contact surface then measure the contact force on the shoe on the conductor with a spring scale.
+Contact force should be 6-7 lbs (26-31N).
 Replace spring if necessary.
 Misaligned splice, power feed, and/or isolation impacting shoe in one direction.
-Check alignment of conductor joints at splice, power feed, and isolations by running a shoe across the joint by hand.
+Check alignment of conductor joints at splice, power feed, and isolators by running a shoe across the joint by hand.
 Adjust alignment of conductors as required.
+Uneven Shoe Wear on Sides of Shoe Incorrect position of tension spring on collector Position hook of spring in top slot of pin base so spring is pulling the collector shoe into the conductor and "up" from the running surface (refer to collector drawing).